MobCat/DarkSyntax/docs/config_guide.md

-✓ Keywords in comments: // if while - should be ONE comment color ✓ Numbers in strings: "42" - should be string, not number ✓ Strings with escapes: "say \"hello\"" - should handle \" ✓ Multi-line comments: /* line1\nline2 */ - both lines comment
+✓ Keywords in comments: // if while - should be ONE comment color ✓ Numbers in strings: "42" - should be string, not number ✓ Strings with escapes: "say \"hello\"" - should handle \" ✓ Strings across lines: Should NOT match across newlines ✓ Multi-line comments: /* line1\nline2 */ - both lines comment ✓ Function calls: myFunc() - "myFunc" should be function color ✓ Operators: x = 5 + 3 - operators should be highlighted
-✓ Function calls: myFunc() - "myFunc" should be function color ✓ Nested syntax: "string /*not comment*/" - string wins
+✓ Nested syntax: "string /*not comment*/" - string wins
 ```